DHAULAGIRI TREK IN NEPAL

 Dhaulagiri was opened to trekkers in 1990, traveling in

 organized groups.
 This made it possible for trekkers to enter

 the region north of Dhaulagiri.

 The massif hides the hidden region of Dolpo in the North.

 The circuit route starts after a 4 hour drive from Beni near Pokhara.
 It then heads west to Kali Gandaki River which cuts between the Annapurna and Dhaulagiri Himal forming one of the World's deepest gorges.
 You will spend two days trekking through the Kali Gandaki before turning toward Myangdi Khola passing through several small, remote villages.
 Beyond Pakoban there are no permanent settlements.
 After this, we head around the Chhanbardan Glacier, keeping on its left side, to reach the Dhaulagiri Base Camp from where magnificent mountain vistas are available including Tukche Peak (6,920m).
-From Italian Base Camp, we head to Dhaulagiri Base Camp and then descend through a portion of the Hidden Valley and climb to Thapa Pass (5,250 meters).
+From Italian Base, we head to Dhaulagiri Base Camp and then descend through a portion of the Hidden Valley and climb to Thapa Pass (5,250 meters).
 From here, we begin our descent.

 Day-1: Arrive Kathmandu

 Day-2: Guided Sightseeing